Structural Engineer Costs

 There are various other costs you need to consider when hiring a structural engineer, including:

 If building regulations are not met during a renovation, then you incur additional construction costs to ensure the changes meet building regulations.
-This could range from £300 for minor jobs or up to £2000 for new property construction.
+This could range from £300 for minor jobs or up to £2,000 for new property construction.

-If you fail to make the changes or restore the property to its original state, then you could end up paying a fine of £5000 or more.
+If you fail to make the changes or restore the property to its original state, then you could end up paying a fine of £5,000 or more.

 Installing an RSJ

 If removing any load-bearing walls, you may have hired a structural engineer to map out where the rolled-steel joist should be placed.
-The cost of installation normally ranges from £600 to £1300.

-Underpinning a house
+Underpinning a House

 One of the most important duties of a structural engineer is checking whether the ground is level enough to ensure they are able to support any new changes.
 If the report they produce shows evidence of inadequate foundations, you may have to pay to underpin your house.